xebia-functional/refine_types_scala3/README.md

 [Source Code](./03-advanced/src/main/scala/dagmendez/advanced)

 So now that we have covered the basics, what happens in real applications?
-Often times we will work with values that are unknown at running time.
+Often times we will work with values that are unknown at runtime.
 Hence, we want certain kind of validation.
 We can achieve this with a new method in the companion object called `from`:

 ```scala 3